puraminy/ibmss/README.md

 Using Nodreader you can search and study scientific papers or any other article.
 You can also manage your articles and the pdf files associated with them.
 However, the main goal of Nodreader is to provide a new experience of study.
 The program is text-based and relies mainly on the keyboard.
 The program offers you the summaries of the articles when you want to concentrate on the purpose and main ideas within the article.
 You can also view the figures of the article in a browser.
-If you want, you can download and open the original pdf file for each article.
+If you want to access the original article, you can download and open the original pdf file for each article.

 ## Installation